sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 * before_after_regression.m
   - MATLAB script plotting regression analysis of ΔRB and ΔEI: evaluating hydrologic changes across 1–5 year windows following forest loss.
 Includes linear fits, zero-change thresholds, and t-test significance markers (*).

+* filter_full_record_RB_EI.R
+  - R script that removes NA values from calculated RB and EI values in each temporal window dataset.
+This script also omits EI values outside of the physically plausible range of 0-1.
+RB values less than 0 are also removed.